jonas-thuvesson-winberg/webpack-workshop/3 - dev and prod/3_-_dev_and_prod.md

 We will now create a new config file that inherits common.

 1. Create a new file **webpack.config.dev.js**.
 This will be our development config.
-2. Add the following code:
+2. Add the following code, and save the file:

 ```
 const merge = require('webpack-merge');